Max-Prokofiev-leasoft/XPATE-Magento2-payment-plugin/Payment/README.md

 ## About
 This is the official XPATE Online plugin.

-XPATE helps entrepreneurs with the best, smartest and most efficient payment systxpate.
+XPATE helps entrepreneurs with the best, smartest and most efficient payment systems.
 Both in your physical store and online in your webshop.
 With a wide range of payment methods you can serve every customer.